mdomlop/sskit/README.md

 SSKit is made up of several small programs that work together, functioning as one.
 Currently:

-- sstd: Snapshot tools daemon
+- sskd: Daemon for making snapshots.
 - ssmk: Makes snapshots only if necessary.
 - sscl: Clean snapshots when is necessary.